chpau/watson-studio-deployment-example/README.md

 ## 2 - Create a Flask Webapp which uses the online model to score on data points

 Using the Implementation code snippet, and a little python (Flask) code, we can create a small working example.
+The Flask framework is considered lightweight and easy to learn. http://flask.pocoo.org/

 ![im](images/implementation.png)